lukechadwick/translation-game/README.md

 Uses that information to translate the word into the users chosen language using Google's Translate API

-Scores the user based on the traslation input
+Scores the user based on the translation input